 Kootu is a semi-solid side dish that's made of lentils and vegetables.
 It is most commonly served with Virundhu Sappadu that's a combo of boiled rice, curd, rasam, poriyal and pickle.
 There are many variations of Kootu that are prepared in Tamil Nadu.
 Poricha kootu or fried kootu which is made of Urad dhal and pepper fried in red chillies, cumin and fresh coconut made into a paste.
 Vegetables and moong dal are cooked separately following which they are heated and mixed with the paste.
 Snake guard and beans are the common ingredients in this kootu.
 The other variants of kootu are Araichivita kootu and Araichivita sambar.

-The typical tamarind rice that can be translated as ?sour tasting dish?.
-There's nothing extra that's added to Puliodarai apart from the essential ingredients such as dried coconut seed, lentil seeds, Imli, Chataka powder, olive oil, curry leaves, mustard seeds, ground nuts, Urud dal and of course the ready to mix Puliodarai paste.
+The typical tamarind rice that can be translated as 'sour tasting dish'.
+There's nothing extra that's added to Puliodarai apart from the essential ingredients such as dried coconut seed, lentil seeds, Imli, Chataka powder, olive oil, curry leaves, mustard seeds, groundnuts, Urad dal and of course the ready to mix Puliodarai paste.
 Puliodarai is otherwise called as Pulihora and Puliyogare.
 As per traditional beliefs, turmeric powder is a symbol of auspiciousness hence the meal is cooked on special occasions and presented to God.

 Koozh is the Tamil name of Millet Porridge that's commonly sold by street vendors.
 It is made from Cumbu flour or broken rice in a clay pot.
 Although it is a vegetarian recipe, Koozh is also made of fish, chicken and crab.
 If fermented, the porridge gives you a tangy flavour.
 It is slowly liquified and mixed with onion, buttermilk, curry leaves and coriander leaves.
 The koozh is served as a side dish with raw onion, green chilly, pickles, and mango spiced with pepper and red chilli and at times with Dry fish gravy.
 The dish is served during Mariamman temple festivals across the rural areas of Tamil Nadu.

-The versatility of Tamil cuisine reflects an incredible meeting of cultures.
+The versatility of traditional Tamil cuisine reflects an incredible meeting of cultures.
 Like we believed it to be- it isn't just the dosas and Vadai.
-Be it Chettiars, Arcot, Kongunadu or the Iyengars; Tamil Nadu Cuisine is an Ocean of scrumptious dishes.
+Be it Chettiars, Arcot, Kongunadu or the Iyengars; the traditional fool of Tamil Nadu is an Ocean of scrumptious dishes.